Captain Zebulon Wade and the Seaflower

 Zebulon greeted his wife Mercy and his three children; Zeb and Barney, twins, not yet two years old and Anna, who was just born that summer.
 While he was gone, she had been baptized.

 Regretfully, Captain Wade told his wife that his two partners had arranged another trip to North Carolina and that he would have to return to Boston in a few days to load the Seaflower.
-After his brief visit, Captain Wade hitched a ride up to Boston where he then supervised the loading of his sloop.
+After his brief visit to his home in Scituate, Captain Wade hitched a ride up to Boston where he then supervised the loading of his sloop.
 Among his crew were two sailors, Jonathan Deacon, aged twenty-seven, and Isaac Ray, aged seventeen, both of Massachusetts.
 There were two apprentice seamen from North Carolina.
 Abraham Pritchett, a gangly teenager of nineteen, was from New Bern and Thomas Hobson, was a fourteen-year-old cabin boy.

 The Seaflower arrived at Ocracoke in early September where they found the Spanish galleon, Nuestra Señora de Guadalupe, at anchor inside the inlet in Teach’s Hole.
 He also met Owen and John Lloyd.
 Owen Lloyd was a familiar face—he had also made trading runs from Ocracoke to Boston in the 1740s.